 1. Help Center

-2. API Insights
+2. Ad Revenue Insights

-1. You can either use an existing "Admin User" in the system, or you can create a new "Admin user" and utilize it as a dedicated API user.
-We do recommend creating a new Admin User, that you use as a dedicated API user, to avoid any changes if you would need to close down specific Users in the system.
+1. User: You can either use an existing Admin User in the system or create a new Admin User to serve as a dedicated API user.
+We recommend creating a new Admin User specifically for the API to avoid potential issues if you need to deactivate other users.
+A clean, dedicated Admin user is the preferred approach.

 from datetime import datetime